-At Oregon State Nichols teaches or will be teaching courses on the U.S. role in the world (1776-1898, 1898-present), isolationism and internationalism, religion and U.S. foreign relations, the Gilded Age and Progressive Era, international and transnational history, international relations and diplomacy, intellectual, cultural, and political history, and U.S. history since 1865.
+At Oregon State Nichols teaches courses on the U.S. role in the world (1776-1898, 1898-present), isolationism and internationalism, religion and U.S. foreign relations, the Gilded Age and Progressive Era, international and transnational history, international relations and diplomacy, intellectual, cultural, and political history, and U.S. history since 1865.
 At Penn and UVa Nichols taught courses on isolationism and internationalism, the U.S. role in the world, the Gilded Age and Progressive Era, civil rights, American politics and culture since 1945, technology and world history (STS), international relations and diplomacy, intellectual, cultural, and political history.

 Recently elected as a permanent member of the Council on Foreign Relations, Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.